Hyundai Ioniq 5: Hyundai Mobis MOBION

-A modified version of the Ioniq 5 was showcased by Hyundai Mobis at the 56th Consumer Electronics Show in Las Vegas, U.S. The vehicle is equipped with an "e-Corner" system which allows it to perform a crab walk, tank turn, diagonal driving and pivot turn.
+The Hyundai Mobis MOBION, a modified IONIQ 5, was showcased by Hyundai Mobis at the 56th Consumer Electronics Show in Las Vegas in January 2023.
+The vehicle is equipped with an "e-Corner" system which allows it to perform a crab walk, tank turn, diagonal driving and pivot turn.
 It features an in-wheel motor design that also integrates brake and steer by wire technology as well as an electric damper into a single package.
 Each wheel can accelerate, brake and steer independently.